To honour the pilots who served with gallantry and distinction during the Great War of 1914 – 1918.

 Once inside though, instead of the expected clutter of old office furniture, discarded flight jackets and tea- stained desks, the visitor will be led on a journey of discovery through various galleries and displays showing all aspects of military air life during that early period.

-From flags and uniforms to models and fragments, from machine guns to lovingly embroidered mementos from wives and sweethearts, the collection includes a diorama of a Zeppelin raid over England, and a trench warfare display featuring land-fighting vehicles of the time.
+The collection ranges from flags and uniforms to models and fragments, from machine guns to lovingly embroidered mementos from wives and sweethearts.

 The art collection alone is worth a visit, with prints, photographs, limited editions and posters of the era.